NateWright/ur_scooter_gui/README.md

 **ROS Topics**

 **Subscribers**
-**/gui_wait**
-This will be pulled high by this program.
-Once the system is ready to move to the next state you must pull the topic low.
-(Example: Once image of environment is ready, open the image.
-Once system finishes grasp pull it low, etc.)

 **/success**
 This is published by the researched performing the subject.
 Determine whether the trial was a success or failure.